Best Ring Lights for Video Calls and Home Office in 2026

 1. Elgato Ring Light — Editor’s Pick

-Where the Elgato Ring Light stands apart from cheaper options is control.
-It connects to the Elgato Control Center app on Mac, PC, iOS, and Android, letting you adjust brightness and color temperature from your keyboard shortcut or a Stream Deck button.
+Where it separates from cheaper options is control.
+It connects to the Elgato Control Center app on Mac, PC, iOS, and Android, letting you adjust brightness and color temperature from a keyboard shortcut or a Stream Deck button.
 For anyone who switches between calls in different lighting conditions throughout the day, this makes a real practical difference.
+No fumbling with physical dials mid-call.

 The desk clamp mount and ball joint give you precise positioning control.
-The ring light can be angled to illuminate your face without creating a visible reflection in glasses, which is a common complaint with cheaper lights positioned directly at eye level.
+The ring light can be angled to illuminate your face without creating a visible reflection in glasses — a common complaint with cheaper lights positioned directly at eye level.

-At $199, this is the most expensive option in this roundup.
-It’s justified if you’re on video calls frequently or if you have a complex home office lighting setup that needs to be actively managed.
+At $199, it’s the most expensive option here.
+Justified for frequent video calls or complex home office lighting that needs active management throughout the day.

 2. Elgato Key Light Air — Best Value